 Beth Livingston had been having a picture-perfect pregnancy until a serious complication was discovered during her 20-week ultrasound.
-She was referred to the Fetal Care Center of Cincinnati for evaluation where her baby’s diagnosis was confirmed as bladder outlet obstruction.
+She was referred to the Cincinnati Fetal Center for evaluation where her baby’s diagnosis was confirmed as bladder outlet obstruction.
 Her unborn son wasn’t able to urinate properly, and his condition was so serious he would not have survived if it went untreated.

 In this case, the bladder outlet obstruction was caused by posterior urethral valves, where an abnormal fold of tissue in the urethra blocks urine from flowing freely out of the bladder.
 If not corrected, this blockage can cause backup of urine in the bladder, the ureters and the kidneys, threatening kidney development.
 In severe cases such as Max’s, the backup can lead to too little amniotic fluid which can threaten lung development.

-During their visit to the Fetal Care Center from their home in nearby Alexandria, Kentucky, Beth and husband Tim were made to feel a part of the team.
+During their visit to the Fetal Center from their home in nearby Alexandria, Kentucky, Beth and husband Tim were made to feel a part of the team.
 They met with Timothy Crombleholme, MD, FACS, FAAP, Director, and William Polzin, MD, Associate Director, to learn more about their three treatment options.
 The Livingstons, guided by the team of fetal specialists, quickly made the decision for Beth to undergo open fetal surgery.

 Two weeks after the diagnosis and at 23 weeks gestation, Beth had a procedure where her baby was exposed from the waist down, with the umbilical cord still attached, while surgeons created an opening for the baby to urinate (a fetal vesicostomy).
 “We were very nervous,” Beth said.
 “But we focused on the positive.
 We wanted to give our baby the chance to live.”
 The vesicostomy allowed urine to be properly expelled from the bladder, thereby restoring amniotic fluid and optimizing development of the lungs.
 The fetus was then put back into the womb for the remainder of the pregnancy.